vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 - [Red Hat Quay](https://github.com/quay/quay)

 ### Public Container Registry Options
 Similar to Azure Container Registry, there are many options for publicly available container registries.
-These can also be connected to your Tanzu for Kubernetes operations deployments.
+These can also be connected to your Tanzu for Kubernetes Operations deployments.
 However, you will need to open your networking traffic to the source of your registry.
 Some of the available options are:

 - [Elastic Container Registry (AWS)](https://aws.amazon.com/ecr/)
 - [Google Container Registry](https://cloud.google.com/container-registry)